eam-00/Linux-Notes/Docker/docker-index.md

 Copies files that are locally on the build directory.

 **ADD**
-Downloads files (but it is better to use curl) from internet
+Downloads files (but it is better to use curl) from internet.
+Untars files that are locally on the build directory.

 ## Build
 On the directory where the Dockerfile is located: